PhilemonPhilippin/PhilemonPhilippin/README.md

 At the moment, I'm keeping myself busy by

 - Looking for a Software Developer job in Belgium,
-- Developing functionalities for the website of an non-profit association in the cultural sector,
+- Developing functionalities for the website of a non-profit association in the cultural sector,
 - Studying programming via LeetCode as well as via modest personal projects,
 - Studying Harvard CS50’s Introduction to Computer Science.